Blendify/blender-manual/blender_docs/manual/compositing/types/output/viewer.rst

 Tile order
-   The tile order can be defined for the backdrop image, using the *Tile order* field in the properties of the viewer node (*Properties* panel in Sidebar region, with the viewer node selected):
+   The tile order can be defined for the backdrop image, using the *Tile order* field in the properties of the Viewer node (*Properties* panel in Sidebar region, with the Viewer node selected):

    Rule of thirds
       Calculates tiles around each of the nine zones defined by the *rule of thirds*.